-Short Stroke sensors offer a convenient, cost effective method of measuring material thickness, for example by measuring the separation between rollers illustrated below.
+Short Stroke sensors offer a convenient, cost effective method of measuring material thickness.

 - Non-contact measurement